-There may be a $5 day use fee to park at the Rustler Park trailhead just outside of the campground.
+There is a day use fee to park at the Rustler Park trailhead just outside of the campground.
 Follow signage appropriately.

-As of May 2019, the Crest Trail is clear of deadfall from its northern terminus along the Barfoot Park Road (FR 357) south to Junction Saddle.
+As of October 2020, the Crest Trail is clear of deadfall from Fly Saddle to Junction Saddle.
+Between Rustler Park and Fly Saddle there is a report of at least one tree down.
+North of Rustler Park, the trail was cleared over the summer but may have new deadfall.
 The tread is intermittently narrow and in poor quality in places, but passable to hikers.

 Length: 6.16 mi